 The Products & Services Privacy Statement Supplement provides clarity concerning:

-- The collection and handling of Support Data when engaging with Esri for support
+- Collection and handling of Support Data when engaging with Esri support

-- Not storing payment instrument number information within Esri systems from credit cards
+- Not storing credit card payment instrument number information within Esri systems

 - Ability to configure on-premises products to not collect or transmit data to Esri

 - Constraints in place for limiting disclosure of data

 - Data provided to Esri in connection with products & services are controlled by the more restrictive terms of the Products & Services Privacy Statement Supplement